 The Goal of IRIDA

-The IRIDA (Integrated Rapid Infectious Disease Analysis) project is a collaborative effort between Canada’s National Microbiology Laboratory (Public Health Agency of Canada), BC’s Centre for Disease Control, and Simon Fraser University, to develop a free, secure, open source, user-friendly web platform to support real-time infectious disease outbreak investigations and pathogen surveillance using genomic data.
+The IRIDA (Integrated Rapid Infectious Disease Analysis) project is a collaborative effort between the Canadian federal government, provincial government, and academic institutions.
+We work closely with our Canadian and global partners to apply modern genomics technologies to study, monitor, and control infectious disease.
+Through our efforts, we have created a free, secure, open source, user-friendly web platform to support real-time infectious disease outbreak investigations and pathogen surveillance using genomic data.

-Under the umbrella of the IRIDA project, the team was tasked to create the platform, as well as build functionality through additional tool development.
-These efforts include the genomic island visualization resources IslandViewer and IslandCompare; the phylogeography and statistical analysis platform GenGIS; the Salmonella in silico Typing Resource SISTR; and the cgMLST web-based visualization software PhyloViz Online.
+Under the umbrella of the IRIDA project, the IRIDA Consortium was tasked to create the platform, as well as build functionality through additional tool development.
+These efforts include the genomic island visualization resources IslandViewer and IslandCompare; the phylogeography and statistical analysis platform GenGIS; the Salmonella in silico Typing Resource SISTR; the cgMLST web-based visualization software PhyloViz Online; and the Resistance Gene Identifier (RGI) as part of the Comprehensive Antimicrobial Resistance Database (CARD).
 The IRIDA vision includes plugin architecture allowing developers and instance administrators to individually package their pipelines and link-out to remote services, according to the needs of their users.
 IRIDA is under continual development, and welcomes collaborations to better enable 3rd party application integration.

 Currently, IRIDA offers:

-- Management of genomic sequence data and metadata
+- End-to-end management of genomic sequence data and metadata

-- Rapid processing and analysis of genomic data i.e. QA/QC, assembly, annotation, SNV-based phylogeny
+- High performance computing and analysis of genomic data

 - Informative visualizations of genomic analysis results